 Examines literary works of Western and non-Western civilizations from the 19TH Century through the modern era, works that are important to subsequent writing and thought.
-This course will enable you to read and respond to masterpieces of world literature both in dass (with help from your instructor and other students) and in writing projects prepared outside of class.
-You will learn to examine the relevance of these texts for contemporary readers; you will learn to as be justified by examples in that text.
+This course will enable you to read and respond to masterpieces of world literature both in class (with help from your instructor and other students) and in writing projects prepared outside of class.
+You will learn to examine the relevance of these texts for contemporary readers: you will learn ways to get helpful research about the texts, and to analyze the texts with an interpretation that can be justified by examples in that text.
 The classroom activities will help you to understand the historical and culture contexts of the reading assignments.
-3 CREDITS: 33 LECTURE HOURS

-HIST 1000 W ORLD HISTORY AND CIVILIZATIONS TO 1500 Prerequisite: None
+HIST 1000 WORLD HISTORY AND CIVILIZATIONS TO 1500

-This course takes students through the formation, construction, development, evolution and survival of civilizations across the globe up to 1500 ACE.
-The course will begin with a discussion of "pre-History" and then provide vignettes looking at imperative moments in w orld history, events that introduced: ideas, culture, religions, foods, styles, and languages from one region to the next.
+This course takes students through the formation, construction, development, evolution, and survival of civilizations across the globe up to 1500 ACE.
+The course will begin with a discussion of "pre-History" and then provide vianettes looking at imperative moments in w orld history, events that introduced: ideas, culture, religions, foods, styles, and languages from one region to the next.
 The class will introduce students to Empires, Kingdoms, populations, and migrants that have influenced the course of history.
-Students completing this course will gain a better appreciation for the development of global connectedness, the influence of imperial and cultural expansionism, and processes paving the way for European expansion into the "New World."
+Students completing this course will agin a better appreciation for the development of global connectedness. the influence of imperial and cultural expansionism, and processes paying the way for European expansion into the "New World."

-HIST 3010 WORLD HISTROY AND CIVILIZATIONS FROM 1500 TO 1900 Prerequisite: HIST 1000
+HIST 3010 WORLD HISTROY AND CIVILIZATIONS FROM 1500 TO 1900

+Prerequisite: HIST 1000

 This course takes students through an assessment of some of the most crucial events impacting the course of world history from 1500-1900.
 The class begins with the Columbian ex change and the influence of military, political, religious, and economic colonization on different parts of the globe, namely the Western Hemisphere, the African continent, and Asia.
 The course traces different actors and actresses that wrought forth a vision of a new world based on scientific inquiry, religious freedom, individual freedoms, and the subjugation of questionable populations.
-Students in this course will witness the evolution of monarchical ruling to that of an elected representative: a global politic that divarces itself from "God given pow es" to pow es attained, challenged, and preserved through democratic ideals.
+Students in this course will witness the evolution of monarchical ruling to that of an elected representative; a global politic that divarces itself from "God given powers" to powers attained, challenged, and preserved through democratic ideals.